Skip to main content

 1. Create a new personal blog or a team blog on Hashnode if you don't have one already.

 2. Head over to the blog dashboard.
-You can access the dashboard by adding /dashboard to the blog URL or click on dashboard icon on "Manage Blogs" page.
+You can access the dashboard by adding /dashboard to the blog URL or clicking on the dashboard icon on "Manage Blogs" page.

-3. Go to "Advanced" tab inside the dashboard.
+3. Go to the "Domain" tab from the dashboard.

-5. Enter the domain URL where you plan to build and host your custom blog.
+5. Enter and save the domain URL where you plan to build and host your custom blog.
 It can be a custom domain or a sub-path of a custom domain like /blog.

 7. Now you are all set.
 You can now use Hashnode's editor and dashboard to manage your content and fully customize the blog frontend using our starter kit.